Slaughtered Vomit Dolls

-Slaughtered Vomit Dolls is a 2006 Canadian surrealist exploitation psychological horror film written and directed by Lucifer Valentine, who coined the subgenre of extreme horror movies known as "vomit gore.”
-The film had a simultaneous DVD and limited theatrical release on February 14, 2006.
+Slaughtered Vomit Dolls is a 2006 Canadian surrealist exploitation horror film written and directed by Shawn Fedorchuk, under the alias "Lucifer Valentine". who coined the subgenre of extreme horror movies known as "vomit gore."
 The film follows a very loose plot structure, consisting of assorted random scenes mostly revolving around Angela Aberdeen, a bulimic stripper-turned-prostitute.

 Slaughtered Vomit Dolls is a part of the Vomit Gore Trilogy and was followed by two sequels: ReGOREgitated Sacrifice (2008) and Slow Torture Puke Chamber (2010).
 A fourth film – titled Vomit Gore 4: Black Mass of the Nazi Sex Wizard – was released in 2015.
 Most recently, in May 2020, the anthology film The Angela Chapters was released.